-Enterprise taxonomy has struggled through many years without professional editing and management software.
-Still, it has pushed its way into tool box of CIOs as it has proved to be extremely useful.
+Enterprise Taxonomy has struggled through many years without professional editing and management software.
+Still, it has pushed its way into the tool box of CIOs as it has proved to be extremely useful.
 Today, browser-based software is available to support taxonomy assets in a SaaS model.
-Coreon, for example, supports seamlessly the creation, management, and deployment of enterprise taxonomies.
-Terms in multiple languages are easily introduced into the asset.
-Search APIs enable the integration of the knowledge assets into all kind of applications.
-This matches the enterprise need to fully support the taxonomy process also on a global scale in multiple languages.
-Such global knowledge resource is called a Multilingual Knowledge System.
+Coreon, for example, seamlessly supports the creation, management, and deployment of enterprise taxonomies.
+Terms in multiple languages are easily introduced into the asset, and search APIs enable the integration of the knowledge assets into all kind of applications.
+This fulfils the need of an enterprise to fully support the taxonomy process on a global scale, and in multiple languages.
+Such a global knowledge resource is known as a Multilingual Knowledge System.

-Recently Multilingual Knowledge Systems have become also synonymous with cross-border interoperability.
-They support one of the most important initiatives of the CEC, the Digital Single Market and underpin the future of the EU.
-Surely soon European companies will follow the best practice of US enterprises to structure their knowledge to best serve a multilingual market.
-Actually European industry could forge ahead and take the lead!
+Recently, Multilingual Knowledge Systems have also become synonymous with cross-border interoperability.
+They support one of the most important initiatives of the CEC — the Digital Single Market — and underpin the future of the EU.
+Surely European companies will soon follow the best practice of US enterprises, structuring their knowledge to best serve a multilingual market.
+In fact, the opportunity is there for European industry to forge ahead and take the lead!